nyc-crh/site/content/gallery/ocean-hill-brownsville-parents.md

 questions:
 - Why did the parents in Ocean Hill-Brownsville want community-controlled schools?
 - What did the parents' comments demonstrate about their commitment to their children’s education?
 What did it show about how the city’s schools were operated?
 - Notice that one of the speakers explains that they “do not want Black Power.”
 What do you think they mean by this?
-Why do you think they says this in this context?
+Why do you think they say this in this context?
 ---

 {{< in-progress >}}